RATHODASHUTOSHSINGHGOVINDSINGH/WeatherApp/README.md

  # Weather App

-This is my  Weather App built using React.js and Vite.
+This is my  Weather App built using React.js and Vite and  Tailwind CSS.

 ## Installation